Lake Speed: 1980–1984

 1983 was a year of major change for Speed.
 He was now driving for an established owner in Hoss Ellington, however on a limited schedule.
 The team showed promise early in the season scoring a fourth at Rockingham and a sixth at Darlington.
 It was at Talladega where Speed's life took a major change.
 Towards the race's end, Speed was leading the field with a chance to win his first Cup race.
 He was beaten at the end by Richard Petty and Benny Parsons.
 After the race, Speed decided to change his life and become a devout Christian.
 The week after Talladega, Speed scored another top ten with a sixth in the World 600 at Charlotte.
 Speed's final top ten of the season was the August Michigan International Speedway race with an eighth-place finish.
 Speed finished 27th in the points standings.

 1984 was much the same.
 Starting 19 of the series' 30 races, Speed showed some early season strength with a third at Rockingham, a ninth at Atlanta and a sixth at Charlotte.
 At the first Pocono Raceway race, Speed qualified second and finished tenth following that up with a fifth at Michigan.
 Speed finished eighth in the late summer Talladega race and had a near win in the Southern 500 starting second and leading 28 laps before he crashed out.
-Speed's final top ten was at Atlanta with a seventh-place finish and 26th in points.
+Speed's final top-ten was at Atlanta with a seventh-place finish and 26th in points.

 Speed also started six races in the NASCAR Busch Series between 1983 and 1984.
 He only made one start in 1983, at Charlotte in the Miller Time 300, where he finished sixth.
 In 1984, Speed lost by two feet to Darrell Waltrip in the season opening Goody's 300 at Daytona, and scored another top five in the Mello Yello 300 at Charlotte.
-Speed's worst qualifying effort was a 13th place start in the season opener.
+Speed's worst qualifying effort was a thirteenth place start in the season opener.
 Speed's starts were fifth at Darlington, seventh at Charlotte, third at Darlington and ninth at Charlotte.